crspo/MyStaticWeb/README.md

 ***Creating Github repository**
-1. Create public repository "MyStaticWeb" with README file
+1. Create public repository "MyStaticWeb"
 2. Inside repo "MyStaticWeb", go to Settings >Sectets>Actions  and select "New repository secret" to add 2 secrets: "Access key ID" and "Secret access key" which were downloaded from AWS in previous step
-3. Now clone this repository using gitbash on desktop and follow the steps below:
+3. Now clone this repository using gitbash and follow the steps below:
 ```
 git init
 mkdir .github